Domesticated hedgehog: Enclosures

 In the wild, a hedgehog will cover many miles each night.
 A hedgehog with insufficient range may show signs of depression, such as excessive sleeping, refusal to eat, repetitious behaviour, and self-mutilation.
 Hedgehogs require a fair amount of exercise to avoid liver problems due to excess weight.
 Therefore, a domesticated hedgehog must have access to a running wheel.
 Running wheels must be selected carefully to avoid foot injury.
+Running wheels made of solid material that are approximately 1 foot (12 inches) in diameter are recommended.

 Food

 In the wild, a hedgehog is opportunistic and will eat many things, but the majority of the diet comprises insects.
 As insectivores, hedgehogs need a diet that is high in protein and low in fat.
 They also require chitin, which comes from the exoskeleton of insects; fiber in the diet may be a substitute for the chitin component.
 There are prepared foods specifically for pet hedgehogs and insectivores, including foods made from insect components.
 Also available are alimentary powders to sprinkle on other food which provide chitin and other nutrients.

 Pet hedgehogs may eat such table foods as cooked, lean chicken, turkey, beef or pork.
 They will often eat small amounts of vegetables and fruit.
 Hedgehogs are lactose-intolerant and will have stomach problems after consuming most dairy products, though occasional plain low-fat yogurt or cottage cheese seem to be well tolerated.